 If keeping cichlids that like hard, basic water, then most hobbyists choose to use a crushed coral substrate.
 Crushed coral is similar to limestone as it contains calcium carbonate, which will then raise the pH level.

-How To Lower pH in Aquarium – 7 Ways
+How To Lower It in the Tank – 7 Ways

 Lowering pH can be tricky.
 Remember, this is a logarithmic value and any slight change can prove to be too much for fish and invertebrates to handle at once.